nobl9/nobl9-vscode/README.md

 which are not directly related to the Visual Studio Code extension in the [Language Server's repository](https://github.com/nobl9/nobl9-language-server).

+When running the `Nobl9: Restart Language Server` command, an error will appear which is to be ignored:

+> Connection to server got closed.
+Server will not be restarted.

 # Changelog

 Refer to [Changelog](./CHANGELOG.md) for more details.